tristan852/kite/README.md

 // obtain access to the Kite solver
 Kite kite = Kite.getKite();

+// if we haven't used the solver before
+// then the board is still empty and it
+// is red's turn

 // red plays in the 4th column
 // and yellow plays in the 6th column kite.playMoves(4, 6);